IBM/aspera-cli/docs/README.erb.md

 The general idea is to rely on :

-- existing `ascp` features for detection and transfer
+- Existing `ascp` features for detection and transfer
-- take advantage of <%=tool%> configuration capabilities and server side knowledge
+- Take advantage of <%=tool%> configuration capabilities and server side knowledge
-- the OS scheduler for reliability and continuous operation
+- The OS scheduler for reliability and continuous operation

 #### `ascp` features